-If travel plans are disrupted and Outbound and Inbound students must stay longer in their host country, Visa and Insurance can become an issue.
-Visa extensions can be secured, and insurance policies can be extended in one-month increments.
+In the event that travel plans are disrupted and Outbound and Inbound students must stay longer in their host country, Visa and Insurance can become an issue.
+Visa extensions can be secured, and insurance policies can be extended in one month increments.